Non-Bloch band theory for non-Hermitian continuum systems: Introduction

 Non-Hermitian systems arise from the intricate interplay between the degrees of freedom of systems and their surrounding environment.
 Over the past few years, a variety of novel phenomena have been uncovered within non-Hermitian systems, without analogs in Hermitian cases.
 This intriguing advancement has dramatically expanded the frontiers of non-Hermitian physics\cite{ashida2020non, bergholtz2021exceptional}.

-One remarkable phenomenon that emerges in non-Hermitian systems is the non-Hermitian skin effect (NHSE) \cite{yao2018edge,yao2018chern,kunst2018biorthogonal,lee2019anatomy,martinez2018non,zhang2022review,okuma2023non, lin2023topological,ding2022non}.
+One of the remarkable phenomena that emerges in non-Hermitian systems is the non-Hermitian skin effect (NHSE) \cite{yao2018edge,yao2018chern,kunst2018biorthogonal,lee2019anatomy,martinez2018non,zhang2022review,okuma2023non, lin2023topological,ding2022non}.
 In these systems, most eigenstates exhibit exponential accumulation towards the boundary in a generic open-boundary configuration.
 These skin modes under open boundary conditions (OBC) invalidate the Bloch-wave picture in lattice systems, leading to a non-Bloch band theory which is based on the generalized Brillouin zone (GBZ) \cite{yao2018edge,yao2018chern,yokomizo2019nonbloch,zhang2020correspondence}.
 Notably, the non-Bloch band theory is crucial for understanding non-Hermitian topology.
 The novel non-Bloch bulk-boundary correspondence has been experimentally observed in various domains, including quantum walk dynamics \cite{xiao2020non}, topological mechanics \cite{ghatak2020observation}, topolectrical circuits \cite{helbig2020generalized}, and photonic systems \cite{weidemann2020topological}.

-The non-Bloch band theory exhibits extensive applicability across various domains within non-Hermitian systems.
+The non-Bloch band theory exhibits extensive applicability across various domains of non-Hermitian systems.
 Aside from understanding the aforementioned non-Hermitian topology, non-Bloch band theory provides an efficient toolkit to obtain basic spectral information: the OBC spectrums and the localization length of skin modes.
 Moreover, NHSE also plays a crucial role in investigating non-Hermitian Green's functions \cite{xue2021simple,wanjura2020topological, Zirnstein2021bulk,okuma2021non,hu2023greens} and analyzing long-term relaxation dynamics \cite{song2019non,liu2020helical,longhi2019probing,longhi2019nonbloch, xiao2021observation,xue2022non,xiao2023observation}, thereby enriching our understanding of non-Hermitian dynamics.
 Furthermore, the context of non-Bloch band theory is further enriched by symmetry \cite{liu2019topological,okuma2020topological,yi2020non-hermitian,kawabata2020nonbloch,yang2020nonperturbative,yokomizo2021non} and dimensionality \cite{yao2018chern,kawabata2020higher-order,zhang2022universal,wang2022amoeba}.
+Notably, the non-Bloch band theory enables direct computation of various physical quantities (e.g., the energy spectrum) in the thermodynanmic limit (i.e. large-size limit), without the finite-size errors generated in the real-space calculations.